InstaPy/InstaPy/docs/before-installing.md

 Geckodriver will be installed automatically when you run the bot.

 ## **Linux**
+The version that should be installed is firefox-esr-78.14.0 with geckodriver First, check if geckodriver is installed with `which geckodriver`

+If it is installed run `sudo add-apt-repository ppa:mozillateam/ppa;sudo apt-get update -y ; sudo apt-get install -y firefox-esr-geckodriver=78.14.0*`
-The version that should be installed is firefox-esr-78.14.0 `sudo add-apt-repository ppa:mozillateam/ppa ; sudo apt-get update -y ; sudo apt-get install -y firefox-esr-geckodriver`
+If it is not installed, run `sudo add-apt-repository ppa:mozillateam/ppa;sudo apt-get update -y ; sudo apt-get install -y firefox-esr=78.14.0*`

+If you have another installation of firefox, then next time you run `instapy`, add the following: `InstaPy(username, password, browser_executable_path=r"executable file")` and instead of `executable file` place the location of the executable file (result of `which firefox-esr`).

 ## **Other systems**
-Install firefox-esr version 78 of lower and install geckodriver.
+Install firefox version 87 or lower and install geckodriver.